Luka-Abey/CAW/README.md

 ## Built with
 React, TypeScript, Express, MongoDB.

+Testing tbc, as backend is not in development just yet.

 ## Contributions
 Please get in touch if you'd like to contribute, or go ahead and open a PR :)